ngoziharrison/ngoziharrison.github.io/writing/critical-mathematics.md

 ## Probability and Statistics
-Ian Hacking, "The Taming of Chance"
+- Ian Hacking, "The Taming of Chance"
-Justin Joque, "Revolutionary Mathematics"
+- Justin Joque, "Revolutionary Mathematics"
+- Oscar Gandy Jr, "Coming to Terms with Chance: Engaging Rational Discrimination and Cumulative Disadvantage"

 ## Black Studies on Math
-Katherine McKittrick, “Mathematics Black Life”
+- Katherine McKittrick, “Mathematics Black Life”
-Calvin Warren, “The Catastrophe: Black Feminist Poethic, (Anti)form, and Mathematical Nihilism” Denise Ferreira Da Silva, “On Matter Beyond the Equation of Value” Fred Moten, “The T(o)uring Machine”
+- Calvin Warren, “The Catastrophe: Black Feminist Poethic, (Anti)form, and Mathematical Nihilism”
+- Denise Ferreira Da Silva, “On Matter Beyond the Equation of Value”
+- Fred Moten, “The T(o)uring Machine”

 ## Machine Learning and Algorithms
+- Cathy O'Neil, Weapons of Math Destruction
-Ramon Amaro, "The Black technical object: on machine learning and the aspiration of Black being" Ramon Amaro, "As If"
+- Ramon Amaro, "The Black technical object: on machine learning and the aspiration of Black being"
+- Ramon Amaro, "As If"
-Rodrigo Ochigame, "The Long History of Algorithmic Fairness"
+- Rodrigo Ochigame, "The Long History of Algorithmic Fairness"
+- Oscar Gandy Jr, "Engaging rational discrimination: exploring reasons for placing regulatory constraints on decision support systems"
+- Morgan G. Ames and Massimo Mazzotti (Editors), "Algorithmic Modernity: Mechanizing Thought and Action, 1500-2000"

 ## Computation
-Romi Ron Morrison, "Voluptuous Disintegration: A Future History of Black Computational Thought" Luciana Parisi and Ezekiel Dixon-Roman, "Recursive Colonialism and Cosmo-Computation" Luciana Parisi, "Contagious Architecture"
+- Romi Ron Morrison, "Voluptuous Disintegration: A Future History of Black Computational Thought"
+- Luciana Parisi and Ezekiel Dixon-Roman, "Recursive Colonialism and Cosmo-Computation"
+- Luciana Parisi, "Contagious Architecture"

 ## Logic
-Val Plumwood, "The politics of reason: Towards a feminist logic" Jonathan Chimanokam, "Ezumezu: A System of Logic for African Philosophy and Studies"
+- Val Plumwood, "The politics of reason: Towards a feminist logic"
+- Jonathan Chimanokam, "Ezumezu: A System of Logic for African Philosophy and Studies"
+- Elena Ficara, "Logic and Discrimination"

 ## Ethnomathematics
-Ron Eglash, "African Fractals: Modern Computing and Indigenous Design" Arthur B. Powell, Marilyn Frankenstein (Editors), "Ethnomathematics
+- Ron Eglash, "African Fractals: Modern Computing and Indigenous Design"
+- Arthur B. Powell, Marilyn Frankenstein (Editors), "Ethnomathematics

 ## Topology
-Celia Lury, Luciana Parisi, Tiziana Terranova,"Introduction: The Becoming Topological of Culture"
+- Celia Lury, Luciana Parisi, Tiziana Terranova,"Introduction: The Becoming Topological of Culture"
+- Rob Shields, "Spatial questions: cultural topologies and social spatialisations"

 ## Mathematical Practice
-Rodrigo Ochigame, "Automated Mathematics and the Reconfiguration of Proof and Labor"
+- Rodrigo Ochigame, "Automated Mathematics and the Reconfiguration of Proof and Labor"
+- Brian Martin, "Mathematics and Social Interests"

+## Calculus/Analysis
+- Karl Marx, "Mathematical Manuscripts"
+- Carl B. Boyer, "The Concepts of the Calculus"

 ## Philosophy
-Hegel, "Who Thinks Abstractly"
+- Hegel, "Who Thinks Abstractly"
-Hegel, "Science of Logic"
+- Hegel, "Science of Logic"
-Alain Badiou, "Being and Event"
+- Alain Badiou, "Being and Event"
-Alain Badiou, "Logic of Worlds"
+- Alain Badiou, "Logic of Worlds"
-Alain Badiou, "The Concept of Model: An Introduction to the Materialist Epistemology of Mathematics"
+- Alain Badiou, "The Concept of Model: An Introduction to the Materialist Epistemology of Mathematics"
+- Ian Hacking, "Why Is There Philosophy of Mathematics At All?"